Pandalmation/GenshinDeepLearning/README.md

 # GenshinNetwork
-Final Project repository for Artificial Intelligence and Research Methodology
+Final Project Repository for Artificial Intelligence and Research Methodology created by: Tiffany.W, Jocelin.W, Filbert.F, Daniel.P
 # About
-ok so this repo contains a LOT of experiments lol.
+ok so this repo contains a LOT of experiments lol. please ignore everything except for the final project folder.
 - BERTGenshin: NPL Using BERT for Genshin Impact Review Sentiment Analysis
 - GenshinReview: preprocessing collection of reviews experiment
 - AIFINAL and genshinNetwork: GNN to classify character importance in their network